-Line 2(c) - Enter on this line the distributable share on the net income subject to preferential rates from partnerships and special partnerships, as reported on line 14, Part I of the return.
+Line 2(c) - Enter on this line the distributable share on the net income subject to preferential rates from pass-through entity, as reported on line 14, Part I of the return.
 In this case, include in Columns C through G the net income, as applicable.
 Also, enter the applicable Tax Rate in Columns E through G if the net income is subject to a tax rate different to 4% or 10%.